deepsealabs/fit-parser-swift/README.md

 # fit-parser-swift

 fit-parser-swift is a Swift package for parsing and displaying dive data from FIT files.
-It provides structures for organizing dive data and a SwiftUI view for displaying the parsed information.
+It provides structures for organizing dive data and includes a SwiftUI view for displaying the parsed information.

 ## Features

 - Parse FIT files containing dive data
-- Extract session, summary, settings, and tank information
+- Extract session, summary, settings, tank summaries, and tank updates information
 - Display parsed data in a user-friendly SwiftUI interface

 ## Installation